 The withdrawal rules for a Roth conversion work somewhat differently, however.
 A traditional IRA or traditional 401(k) that has been converted to a Roth IRA will be taxed and penalized if withdrawals are taken within five years of the conversion or before age 59 1/2.
 However, this five-year rule does not apply if you’re taking a withdrawal from a conversion after age 59 1/2.
 Moreover, if you make multiple Roth conversions, each is subject to its own five-year rule.

-How do you convert to a Roth IRA?
+How to do a Roth IRA conversion

 The actual process for converting a 401(k) or traditional IRA to a Roth IRA is simple.
 In fact, it’s so straightforward that you can create problems before you’re aware that you’ve done so.